Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 mutual trust and

-Psychodiagnostics of elderly people is most often carried out according to the following methods:
+Psychodiagnostics of older people is most often carried out using the following methods:

 Methodology for diagnosing socio-psychological adaptation